egil10/stoch/README.md

 - Cold but Free / Cold No More
 - Dawn of the Night

+### Elements
+An electronic exploration of rhythmic elements, blending futuristic sound design with classic funk foundations.
+This album deconstructs and rebuilds funk & disco elements through an electronic lens, creating immersive soundscapes that pulse with energy and groove.

+**14 tracks** including:
+- Riding the High
+- At Half Pulse / At Half Pulse (Revisited)
+- Riding the High (Emphasis)
+- Call Me Now
+- Calling You
+- Dropping In
+- Rhodesian Sun
+- Ride High Ride Low
+- Ride With Me
+- Falling Through the Sound
+- Having Fallen Once
+- At Ways End
+- Rain & Echoes

 ## Repository layout

 - `index.html` / `styles.css` - Artist landing site with album showcases, located at the repo root for GitHub Pages deployment
-- `albums/` - Contains both albums with their complete track listings, cover art, and markdown documentation
+- `albums/` - Contains all three albums with their complete track listings, cover art, and markdown documentation
   - `albums/Chromatic Drift/` - Album cover art (PNG), all 14 MP3 tracks, and production notes
   - `albums/Better Times 3000/` - Album cover art (PNG), all 12 MP3 tracks, and production notes
+  - `albums/Elements/` - Album cover art (PNG), all 14 MP3 tracks, and production notes
 - `assets/` - Visual collateral, sketches, alternate covers, typography experiments
 - `docs/` - Template and documentation files for song planning workflow